ninekorn/sccsunity-voxel-portefolio-draft-wip/README.md

 <img WIDTH=500 src="https://i.ibb.co/CKXzkGN/Capture-d-cran-2023-01-09-183439.png" alt="Capture-d-cran-2023-01-09-183439" border="0">

-My old development brought back to life, a script called universegen that i based off of watching the tutorial of Sebastian Lague's Procedural Landmass generation and successfully making the threadpool work on generating the map/vertices/triangles and using bytes (as shown in Craig Perkos first and second minecraft tutorial) for a very fluid performance for small chunks.
-This is the results of my development after having built sc_terrain.cs. universe Rev1:
+My old development brought back to life, a script called universegen that i based off of watching the tutorial of Sebastian Lague's Procedural Landmass generation and successfully making the threadpool work on generating the map/vertices/triangles and using bytes (as shown in Craig Perkos first and second minecraft tutorial) for a very fluid performance for small chunks. universe Rev1:

 <img WIDTH=500 src="https://i.ibb.co/zJqGB6Y/Capture-2023-01-08-122041.png" alt="Capture-2023-01-08-122041" border="0">